University Withdrawal/Refund Schedule

 An applicant requesting cancellation more than three days after signing an enrollment agreement and making an initial payment, but prior to entering the school, is entitled to a refund of all monies paid (minus an administrative or registration fee, not to exceed $200, if applicable).

-Georgia Students Cancellation and Refund Policy
+Nevada Students Cancellation and Refund Policy

 Oklahoma Students Cancellation and Refund Policy